gitlabhq/gitlabhq/doc/user/permissions.md

 | Delete group epic **(ULTIMATE)**                |       |          |           |            | ✓     |
 | View group Audit Events                         |       |          |           |            | ✓     |

+*Groups can be set to allow either Owners or Owners and maintainers to create subgroups

 ### Subgroup permissions

 When you add a member to a subgroup, they inherit the membership and